johnridesabike/acutis/docs/development.md

 Like `Compile.res`, `Render.res` exposes a submodule for rendering patterns.

-We may normally expect the renderer to produce a string data type.
+You may expect the renderer to produce a string data type.
 However, the output could theoretically be anything defined in the environment.
 I designed this flexibility specifically for [Promises].

 [Promises]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise